25 Interesting Facts about Israel

 The Dead Sea (Shutterstock)

-10. Israel takes its name from biblical times and the ancient Kingdom of Israel when there lived a group of tribes known as Israelites.
+10. Israel takes its name from biblical times and the ancient Kingdom of Israel, when a group of tribes known as Israelites lived.

 12. Israel has nine properties inscribed on the UNESCO World Heritage List.